Dave-Leslie-Wilkinson/Dave-Leslie-Wilkinson/README.md

-- 👋 Hi, I’m @Dave-Leslie-Wilkinson
+- 👋 Hi, I’m @Dave-Leslie-Wilkinson and I value loyalty, curiosity and lateral thinking.
-- 👀 I’m interested in reading, rock climbing, skiing, coffee, my sons, my wife and Jesus.
+- 👀 I’m interested in culture, reading, rock climbing and skiing.
-- 🌱 I’m currently learning more R.
+- 🌱 I’m currently learning more R and Python.
 - 💞️ I’m looking to collaborate on data science projects.
 - 📫 Reach me at davelesliewilkinson@gmail.com